Aria Institute

 • We deliberately keep costs low to help promote a diversity of voices and experiences.

 • There is no application fee, although we charge a small reservation fee to reserve your spot once accepted.
 For participants in non-Libretto Workshop offerings, this fee includes access to recordings of the showcase pieces (Soprano and Mezzo Editions) or all pieces written (Duet/Trio and Chamber Opera Editions).
-Thanks to generous support from the Metropolitan Regional Arts Council, the Minnesota State Arts Board, and the Network of Ensemble Theaters, there are currently no fees.
+Thanks to generous support from the Metropolitan Regional Arts Council, the Minnesota State Arts Board, the National Endowment for the Arts, and the Network of Ensemble Theaters, there are currently no fees.

 Since launching in June 2020, two Aria Institute alums have been named Resident Artists at American Lyric Theatre and one has been accepted to the BMI Lehman Engel Musical Theatre Workshop.

-The Aria Institute is made possible through the support of donors and patrons like you, and through financial support from the Network of Ensemble Theaters.
+The Aria Institute is made possible through the support of donors and patrons like you, and through financial support from the National Endowment for the Arts, the Minnesota State Arts Board, the Metropolitan Regional Arts Council, and the Network of Ensemble Theaters.

 Leadership